Rails `has_secure_password` with Argon2: Complete Migration Guide

 end

-# Verify both old BCrypt and new Argon2 digests
+# Verify both old BCrypt and new Argon2 digests.

 def verify_password(password, digest)